wehkamp/blaze-simtainer-game/README.md

 No need to modify/compile the game yourself.

 ### Assets

 To build the assets bundle, read chapter 5.1.
-When you don not make use of WebGL, place the AssetBundle in the Data folder <https://docs.unity3d.com/ScriptReference/Application-dataPath.html> of the game.
+When you do not make use of WebGL, place the AssetBundle in the Data folder <https://docs.unity3d.com/ScriptReference/Application-dataPath.html> of the game.

 If you're using the back end we provided, rename the bundle ending with .unityweb  and edit the `config.json` and include the extension in the name of the asset bundle.